 - 1. Understand different types of fuels. - 2.
 Explain properties of steam - 3.
 Understand the working Principle of IC Engines. - 4.
 Explain the operations of types of pumps. - 5.
 Know the application of mechanical drives in Transmission of Power.

-(A30378) WASTE TO ENERGY (Open Elective - III offered by Mechanical)
+(A30378) WASTE TO ENERGY (OPEN ELECTIVE)